 Take the “cholesterol-free” label: so many vegetable oils splash this claim.
 But this is meaningless because all plant products are cholesterol free.
 Only animal products contain cholesterol.
-So whether it is an ultra-refined cottonseed oil or hydrogenated soybean oil, all can all be labelled “cholesterol free”.
+All can be labeled “cholesterol free,” whether it is an ultra-refined cottonseed oil or hydrogenated soybean oil.
 But that is not a reflection of its quality — only an indication of its source.

 Thumb rule #6: The ingredient list should only contain oil

 Turn the back of the pack to read the ingredient list.
 Good oils only have one ingredient — the oil’s name.
 Or, in the case of blends, the name of all the oils added.
 And there are enough options available with just the oil.

 Here is an example that you should avoid.